cwru-sdle/pointextract/docs/index.md

 Polar to cartesian transforms using annular point sampling.

 Designed to unwrap 2D cross section images of 3D X-ray computed tomography scans.
-The topological transformation enables the surface of a circular or elliptical object to be aligned for downsteam analysis.
+The topological transformation enables the surface of a circular or elliptical object to be "unwrapped" for downsteam analysis.

 <img src="workflow.png" width="700">